Education Required for Addiction Counselor Credentialing

 Learn more about Prescription of Tobacco Cessation Aids

-Physician assistants perform procedures in collaboration with a physician.
-Delegated tasks or duties shall be consistent with physician assistant education, training, and experience.
-Collaboration with the physician assistant shall not be construed to necessarily require the personal presence of the collaborating physician at all times at the place where services are rendered, as long as there is communication available for consultation by radio, telephone or telecommunications within established guidelines as determined by the physician/physician assistant team.
-225 ILCS §95/7.5
+Collaboration with the PA shall not be construed to necessarily require the personal presence of the collaborating physician at all times at the place where services are rendered, as long as there is communication available for consultation by radio, telephone or telecommunications within established guidelines as determined by the physician/PA team.
+225 ILL.
+COMP.
+STAT.
+95/4(3)

 Scope of Practice Determination